Gail Mabo

-Gail Mabo (born 1965) is an Australian visual artist who has had her work exhibited across Australia.
+Gail Mabo (born 1965) is a Torres Strait Islander visual artist who has had her work exhibited across Australia.
 She is the daughter of land rights campaigner Eddie Mabo and educator and activist Bonita Mabo.
 She was formerly a dancer and choreographer.

 Early life and education

 Mabo was born in 1965, the daughter of Eddie and Bonita Mabo.
-She is of the Piadram language group and clan of Mer (Murray Island), an island of the Torres Strait Islands group, which is part of Queensland, Australia.
+She is of the Piadram language group and clan of Mer (Murray Island), an island that is part of Queensland, Australia.

 She attended the Black Community School in Townsville, the first school for Aboriginal and Torres Strait Islander children, which had been opened by her father.

 Arts education

 Mabo attended Kingscliff TAFE in Sydney from 1998 to 2003, and from 2004 went to the Barrier Reef Institute of TAFE in North Queensland, achieving a Certificate IV in Visual Arts in 2005, followed by a Diploma of Visual Arts in 2007.

 She studied dance at the Aboriginal Islander Dance Theatre in Sydney from 1984 to 1987.